Frequently Asked Questions

 There are lots of photography workshops out there.
 Why should I book with you?

 Good question.
-I've been taking images for nearly 30 years now so have a wealth of experience - but not so much that I've forgotten what it feels like to be confused or frustrated when I can't get the image I want right.
-I'm an award winning wildlife and landscape photographer who's produced calendars, magazine covers and been featured in a number of publications.
+I've been taking images for over 30 years now so have a wealth of experience - but not so much that I've forgotten what it feels like to be confused or frustrated when I can't get the image I want right.
+I'm an award winning wildlife and landscape photographer who's produced calendars, magazine covers and been featured on BBC radio and television and in numerous publications.
 I pride myself on being patient and approachable with an ability to put complicated concepts into relatively simple terms to help people better understand light, weather, their subject and how to set their camera so it performs at its optimum best.
 But don't take my word for it.
 There are plenty of people who've been on my workshops and who return and bring friends or relatives with them.
-Last but by no means least, I keep my costs down.
-This will be the fourth year my prices have remain unchanged and I consider my workshops to be true value for money.
+Last but by no means least, I keep my costs down and I consider my workshops to be true value for money.
 If you would like to know more about how much 1:1 and group workshops cost please contact me firstname.lastname@example.org or ring me on +447810862599.

 Do you sell prints?